KNowledgeOnWebScale/solid-web-monetization/.docs/docs/microstore/technical.md

 ##### constructor(...)

-On creation of this page, eventlisteners are added for all four [MonetizationEvents](https://webmonetization.org/docs/api/#browser-events), to not miss any events being fired early on.
+On creation of this page, eventlisteners are added for all four [MonetizationEvents](https://webmonetization.org/docs/api/#browser-events), to not miss any events that are fired early on.
 The listeners manage the display of the paywall overlay.

 ```typescript
 constructor(...) {